The call for applicants for our next Script Revision Lab in English will open in late February 2020

-The lab is facilitated by a professional in the field with ample experience.
+The lab is facilitated by a professional in the field with long-standing experience.
 In addition to the script guidance provided by the facilitator through workshop sessions and one-on-one meetings, as well as additional professional advice by guest speakers, participants have ample time for writing.
-The lab offers the participants the opportunity to workshop their projects with other international filmmakers of high caliber, be part of a community of other like-minded filmmakers, and access the Cine Qua Non Lab film professional network, all in an absolutely beautiful, protected and inspiring setting, free of stress and distractions.
+The lab offers the participants the opportunity to workshop their projects with other international filmmakers, be part of a community of like-minded artists, and access the Cine Qua Non Lab film professional network, all in a naturally beautiful, protected and inspiring setting.

 Dates and location

 The residential workshop will be held from Friday, August 2nd, through Saturday, August 17th, 2019, in Tzintzuntzan, a small town in the state of Michoacán, Mexico, approximately 50 km from the city of Morelia.
 The workshop, writing, and living spaces are tucked amidst the beauty of the Sierra Madre mountains, overlooking Lake Pátzcuaro, a quiet natural retreat.